Crowded, poor South Asia sees steady rise in coronavirus cases

 Pakistan recorded a sharp rise in coronavirus cases on Monday, up 40 to 94, according to a Reuters tally of statistics from central and provincial governments.

-The majority of new cases were in the southern province of Sindh in patients who had recently travelled from Iran - which has one of the world's worst outbreaks.
+The majority of new cases were in the southern province of Sindh in patients who had recently traveled from Iran - which has one of the world's worst outbreaks.

 Afghanistan saw its tally rise to 21 with the majority of cases in the western province of Herat, which borders Iran and where thousands of Afghans cross back into their home country every day, some after being deported and others to escape a worsening Iranian economy.